 In this example:

-- lang is the language code defined in the previous example (11 for English)
+- lang is the language code defined in the previous example (11 for English).

-- gdr is assigned the value 1, which sets the associated Askia variable gender with the code for male
+- gdr is assigned the value 1, which sets the associated Askia variable gender with the code for male.

-- occ is assigned the value 201, which sets the associated Askia variable occ with the same value
+- occ is assigned the value 201, which sets the associated Askia variable occ with the same value.

-Capturing the details of the panel broker name and ID into the survey data
+Capturing the broker name and ID

 Askia automatically stores all the values passed on the survey link into its internal database, but to store the values in the survey data, so that you can refer to them within the survey, e.g. to use them as conditions for your routing, you need to define a variable and set the value using the Import process described above for passing data into the survey.
 This time, however, the Internet parameter name that you enter will be "Broker" if you wish to capture the panel source, and "BrokerPanelId" if you wish to capture the unique participant's ID.

-For example, to use the panellist's ID as your internal respondent ID, create a question "respondent_ID", and in Import, set the Internet parameter to say "BrokerPanelID".
+For example, to use the panellist's ID as your internal respondent ID, create a question "respondent_ID", and in Import, set the Internet parameter to say "BrokerPanelId".

 Creating a test link